nkoppel/virpn/README.md

 Note: \<letter\> can be any upper or lower case letter

+### Functions

+    'ifi' or '[' = write a new function in line edit mode 'ifr'        = pop a function and run it on the current stack 'iftr'       = pop a number and a function and run the function that number of times

+    'ifm'        = apply the function to all items in the current stack 'ifnm'       = apply the function to all numbers in a nested list

+    'iff'        = fold the function across all items in the current stack 'ifnf'       = fold the function across all numbers in a nested list

 ### Line Editing

     'I'                    = begin line editing
     'ili' or '['           = If not in line edit mode, enter it.
 Begin writing a new list.
+    'ifi' or '('           = If not in line edit mode, enter it.
+Begin writing a new function.
     '<left>'               = move left one operator/number
     '<right>'              = move right one operator/number
     '<space>' or '<enter>' = run current line and exit line edit mode